-In honor of my step-daughter’s 15th birthday I thought I would describe for you some of the ups and downs of my first 13 years with the title, Stepmom.
-As you know there are two sides to every story, two perspectives of every event and different definitions of what is good or bad.
+In honor of my step-daughter’s 15th birthday, I thought I would describe for you some of the ups and downs of my first 13 years with the title, Stepmom.
+As you know there are two sides to every story, two perspectives of every event, and different definitions of what is good or bad.
 I am the custodial Step-mom, which holds its own delights and drama.

 I have had days where being a stepmom has been over-the-top demanding.
-Being the parent who tows the line is hard enough with your biological children and sometimes it is downright ugly with the step-child.
+Being the parent who toes the line is hard enough with your biological children and sometimes it is downright ugly with the step-child.
 A precarious tightrope I walk in determining when to push forward and when to walk away.

 Some days I totally rock in this stepmom role, being deliberate in conversations and activities.
 After a successful experience, I see any parenting challenge in my path as doable.
 I can look at a fresh new year with dedication.
 Because that really is what this job takes readers.
 Sheer determination.
-I’m the available parent which give me a front row seat to pretty darn near everything in her world.
+I’m the available parent which gives me a front-row seat to pretty darn near everything in her world.
 When she smiles at me and we share a knowing look, I have no doubt we connected at that moment.

 However, it is degrading when I am referred to with derogatory terms by my step-daughter to her peers and even worse with her biological mother.
 Some days it can be damaging to my confidence as a parent when it seems truths are not forthcoming from her.
 It requires a step back on my part for her to reset and figure out who she is and why she is making certain choices.
 Often it feels demoralizing when I know in my heart I am trying to set healthy boundaries but she kicks against them with all her might.
 Again and again.
 Some days it is depressing when she makes decisions that I know will set her back.